GFWC Maryland

 Fundraisers

-• Wreath Sale: MCC holds a wreath sale annually (during October) to raise money for the welfare charities designated by the Club.
-We sell both decorated balsam ($45) and cedar ($48) wreaths includes shipping, and undecorated ($25) wreaths for local delivery.
-If you are interested in ordering a decorated wreath (see pic of decorated balsam) or undecorated wreath, please email MCC at mccgfwc@gmail.com by October 25, 2024.
+Wreath Sale: MCC holds a wreath sale annually (during October) to raise money for the welfare charities designated by the Club.
+We sell both decorated balsam and cedar ($48) wreaths includes shipping, and undecorated ($25) wreaths for local delivery.
+If you are interested in ordering a decorated wreath (see pic of decorated balsam) or undecorated wreath, please email Vicki Dorman, swdorman@verizon.net by October 30, 2025.

-• MCC Gift Show, Saturday, October 19, 2024, 10:30 AM -5:30 PM MCC is sponsoring our 19th Annual Gift Show at Garrett Park Town Hall, 10814 Kenilworth Avenue, Garrett Park, Md.20896.
-Vendors are showcasing custom jewelry, unique crafts and accessories, delicious Greek specialties, and more!
+MCC Craft Show, Saturday, November 8, 2025, 10:00 AM -5:00 PM.
+MCC is sponsoring our 20th Annual Craft Show St. George Greek Orthodox Church, 7701 Bradley Blvd., Bethesda, MD.
+Vendors are showcasing jewelry, pottery, unique gifts, sports cards, clothing,, delicious Greek specialties, and more!
 Proceeds will be donated to local charities.
 Admission is free.
+See Attached flyer.

 2024-2025 MCC Charitable Donations of Funds and Services

-MCC supports the following 2024-2025 charitable organizations and programs with financial and service donations.
-In addition, MCC for the 2nd GFWC National Day of Service, Fighting Food Insecurity & Hunger, on September 28 2024, filled 350 snack bags for Nourishing Bethesda.
+MCC supports the following 2025-2026 charitable organizations and programs with financial and service donations.
+In addition, MCC for the 3rd GFWC National Day of Service, September 27, 2025, filled 100 bags for the Personal Care Foundation—50 for women and 50 for children.
+Each bag filled with full-sized hygiene products will be given to a woman or child displaced as a result of domestic violence.

 back to top